 Do you want to combine a Give Email with an Interest list Email?
 Do you want to add 3 anticipation or closing emails?
 This has all been done, and you can mix and match and layer each of these emails to create your own online email launch sequence.

 Try adding these emails to start getting more feedback on your product before launching, build your relationships, anticipation and of course, get more sales.

-Each of these emails as a specific purpose – and take advantage of psychology we’re all influenced by.
+Each of these emails has a specific purpose – and take advantage of psychology we’re all influenced by.
 Particularly:

 - Social Proof

-Let’s tie in some examples of each of these types of emails by going through some great examples.
+Let’s tie in some examples of each of these types of emails.

 Is a version of each of these emails in your launch repertoire?